 If you have any wedding decor or vases, candle holders or centrepieces to be returned to your florists, you should ask are you responsible to return those items to the florist or do they collect them the day after your wedding.

 7. Does your florist provide other décor and accessories?

 Your florist may hire out different décors such as wedding signs, candles, votive and centrepieces, be sure to ask as it will save you going to another shop to hire and saves you more time to order all items from your florist.

 8. What if I change my mind on numbers of bouquets or flower colours?

-Agree a cut off time for your order as its probably not a good idea to change your mind a week before your wedding as your florist will have the orders in place.
-When you book your florist agree a cut off date for final decisions.
+Agree on a cut off time for your order as its probably not a good idea to change your mind a week before your wedding as your florist will have the orders in place.
+When you book your florist agree on a cut off date for final decisions.